loskoderos/georender/README.md

 # Georender

 Georender is a command line utility for rendering GPS data as image.

-Program was created for server side rendering of GPX files for [GPXLAB](https://gpxlab.net) - GPS Track Editor.
+Application was created for server side rendering of GPX files for [GPXLAB - GPS Track Editor](https://gpxlab.net).

-Following data formats are supported:
+Following input data formats are supported:
 - GeoJSON
 - GPX
 - KML / KMZ